ohzinteractive/glb-viewer-vscode/README.md

-# GLB Viewer for VS Code
+# GLTF/GLB Viewer for VS Code

-A Visual Studio Code extension that provides a built-in viewer for GLB (GL Binary) files.
+A Visual Studio Code extension that provides a built-in viewer for GLTF or GLB files.
 This extension allows you to preview and interact with 3D models directly within VS Code.

 ![Preview](https://github.com/ohzinteractive/vscode-glb-viewer/blob/main/previews/preview-2.1.1.png?raw=true)